alexeilebedev/openacr/txt/intro.md

     dmmeta.ssimfile  ssimfile:test.project
     EOF

+Notice that the `dmmeta.ssimfile` entry, referring to the file itself, is part of that list.

-Similarly, we will place the list of known namespaces in the table `data/dmmeta/ns.ssim` and these will all be tagged as `dmmeta.ns`.
+We will then place the list of known namespaces in the table `data/dmmeta/ns.ssim` and these will all be tagged as `dmmeta.ns`.
 But because we already have a namespace `dmmeta`, we will include its definition.
+So far we have two namespaces:

     $ cat > data/dmmeta/ns.ssim << EOF
     dmmeta.ns  ns:dmmeta
     dmmeta.ns  ns:test
     EOF

-It things get even more interesting.

 Since we want to write a C++ programs with these tuples, we will need a name for the type to use in C++.
 In addition, we anticipate having C types that have no associated ssimfiles.

-Using the CamelCase convention for C++ types, we create a new table `dmmeta.ctype`.
+Using the CamelCase convention for C++ type names, we create a new table `dmmeta.ctype`.
 We must include ctypes for all ctypes mentioned so far, this includes `ns` and `ctype`.

     $ cat > data/dmmeta/ctype.ssim << EOF